 Shorter, lighter users will get the most from this treadmill; the running belt is only 43″ long, so for anyone over 5’10”, even jogging might prove problematic.

 However, taller users can still get a lot from this machine if they only need a treadmill for walking as walking requires a shorter stride; thus, the max height for walking will probably be around the 6’2″ mark.

-So, yes, a great buy for the majority of people looking for light cardio workouts, and the fact that it folds makes it even more appealing to people that don’t have a load of space to keep fitness equipment.
+So, yes, a great buy for most people looking for light cardio workouts, and the fact that it folds makes it even more appealing to people who don’t have a load of space to keep fitness equipment.